Sponza Palace

 The rectangular building with an inner courtyard was built in a mixed Gothic and Renaissance style between 1516 and 1522 by Paskoje Miličević Mihov.
 The loggia and sculptures were crafted by the brothers Andrijić and other stonecutters.

 The palace has served a variety of public functions, including as a customs office and bonded warehouse, mint, armoury, treasury, bank and school.
 It became the cultural center of the Republic of Ragusa with the establishment of the Academia dei Concordi, a literary academy, in the 16th century.
 It survived the 1667 earthquake without damage.
 The palace's atrium served as a trading center and business meetingplace.
-An inscription on an arch testifies to this public function:
+A Latin inscription on an arch testifies to this public function: